allthroughthenight/allthroughthenight.github.io/_posts/2023-01-01-what-i-learned-this-year.md

 [Automation is the serialization of understanding](https://changelog.com/posts/automation-is-the-serialization-of-understanding): [Kelsey Hightower](https://en.wikipedia.org/wiki/Kelsey_Hightower) explains that some fail at automation because they don't have an understating of the fundamental task

+[Ask HN: Can I see your scripts?](https://news.ycombinator.com/item?id=32467957): A follow up to [Ask HN: Can I see your cheatsheet?](https://news.ycombinator.com/item?id=31928736)

 [Dark Web - Justice League](https://analyst1.com/blog/dark-web-justice-league): How honor is kept among cyber thieves

 [How to Walk (12 miles a day)](https://walkingtheworld.substack.com/p/how-to-walk-12-miles-a-day): More [confirmation](https://hbr.org/2021/02/dont-underestimate-the-power-of-a-walk) on the benefits of walking regularly